Sugar-Free Gluten-Free Triple Almond Cookies

 Check out Delicious Sugar-Free or Low-Sugar Cookies for more tasty cookie ideas from Kalyn’s Kitchen.

 We first made this recipe with a combination of Stevia granulated sweetener and Golden Monkfruit Sweetener (affiliate link), but now I would prefer all Monkfruit for baking.
 Sweetener is calculated as zero net carbs for nutritional information.
 This recipe originally created by Kalyn with inspiration from several recipes.
 The improved version was tested several times with Kara.
+Nutrition information is automatically calculated by the Recipe Plug-In I am using.
+I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Serving Size: 1